 feeling of increased sensitivity to chemical irritants; aesthetic flaws.

-The general condition is not violated ;
+General state not violated ;

 Poor oral hygiene ;

-Alimentary deficiency of minerals;
+Nutritional deficiency minerals;

 Superficial caries: